Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ## Curator

-### Installing curator
+### Installing Curator

 Keeping all your application logs is not always feasible due to the huge amount of storage that would be needed.
 However logs are usually only relevant for a short period of time.
 That's why it's current practice to destroy documents if they get too old.

 This is where [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.8/index.html) is needed.
 This project is designed to let you managed your indices life cycle.

-Curator is written in Python, so to install its dependencies, you can modify the `.buildpacks` file to also run the Python buildpack.
+Curator is written in Python.
+In order to install its dependencies, you can modify the `.buildpacks` file to also contain the Python buildpack.
 The `.buildpacks` file should have the following content:

 ```